Susan's Turkey Stock

 Cover the bottom of a large heavy stock pot with oil and heat to medium.
-Working in batches one layer at a time, brown the turkey pieces on all sides.
+Working in batches, one layer at a time, brown the turkey pieces on all sides.
 Do not use turkey liver which tends to make stock bitter.
 Remove pieces to a bowl as they brown.
-After browning the turkey, add onion, carrot and celery, leaves included, and cook until softened (about 6 minutes), scraping up the browned bits in the bottom of the pot.
+After browning the turkey, add onion, carrot, and celery, leaves included, and cook until softened (about 10 minutes), scraping up the browned bits in the bottom of the pot.

-Reduce the heat to lowest of low and simmer AT LEAST 2 hours, but better yet from 10:00 p.m. until 6:30 or 7:00 a.m.
+Reduce the heat to low and simmer AT LEAST 2 hours; I let mine go all night.
 Add more water as necessary to keep the bones covered; at a very low simmer it will be fine all night.
 BONUS: your house smells like Thanksgiving by the time you get up.

-Turkey stock can be made up to 3 days in advance, cooled, covered and refrigerated.
-Afterwards it can be frozen in airtight containers for up to 3 months.
+Turkey stock may be made up to 3 days in advance, cooled, covered, and refrigerated.
+It may be frozen in airtight containers for up to 3 months.

 Cook’s treat: ladle a bowl full and add just a titch of salt and taste, wondrous.